-The core of the Master of Engineering Management program consists of four engineering management courses developed in conjunction with the Duke School of Law and the Fuqua School of Business.
-A required internship accompanied by a written project summary and oral presentation insures students have work experience, while four graduate level technical courses of the student's choosing serve to extend the student's science and engineering background.
+A required internship accompanied by a written project summary and oral presentation ensures students have work experience, while four graduate-level technical courses of the student's choosing serve to extend the student's science and engineering background.

-To complete a Master's degree in Engineering Management, the student must complete 30 credits:
+To complete Duke's master's degree in Engineering Management, complete 30 credits: